codeconscious/codeconscious.github.io/_posts/2025-02-13-rails-log-message-regex.md

 # Regex: Extract messages from Rails logs

 Today, I wanted to extract only the `message` fields from JSON-formatted Ruby on Rails logs in my terminal.

-This regular expression that I created helped me accomplish this easily:
+So, I created this simple regular expression to accomplish this easily using a lookahead and lookbehind:

 ```
 ^.*,(?="message")|(?<="message":".*").*
 ```

-Copying and pasting the relevant logs into VS Code, then replacing all the text matched by this regex did the trick.
+Copying and pasting the relevant logs into VS Code and then replacing all text matched by this regex did the trick.

 Ain't regex fun? ^_^